Embeddings of trees of hyperbolic metric spaces and Cannon--Thurston maps: Subtrees of hyperbolic spaces

 \section{Subtrees of hyperbolic spaces}

-In this section we finish preparation for the proof of the main theorem about the existence of CT maps for inclusion of hyperbolic spaces $Y\map X$ where $X$ is a tree of hyperbolic spaces and $Y$ is a subspace which has a natural trees of spaces structure with additional properties.
-For instance $Y$ is a tree of hyperbolic spaces with qi embedded condition and so on.
-However, in this section we prove several results addressing the following issue: Given two sequences $\{y_n\}$, $\{y'_n\}$ in $Y$ converging to the same point of $\partial Y$, when do they converge to the same point of $\partial X$?
+In this section we introduce the main objects of the paper, namely subspaces of a tree of hyperbolic spaces with additional properties, e.g. where the subspaces have an `induced' tree of hyperbolic space structure.
+Here is the more precise definition.

+\begin{defn}{\em ({\bf Subtrees of hyperbolic subspaces})} Suppose $\pi:X\map T$ is a tree of hyperbolic metric spaces as defined in Definition \ref{tree-of-sps} and $Y\subset X$.
+Suppose $Y$ is a geodesic metric space with the induced length metric from $X$, and that $Y$ is properly embedded in $X$.
+Let $S=\pi(Y)$ and let $\pi_1$ be the restriction of $\pi$ to $Y$.
+We will say that $Y$ is a subtree of hyperbolic subspaces of $X$ if $\pi_1=\pi|_S: Y\map S$ is a tree of hyperbolic metric spaces with qi embedded condition.
+(In particular, in this case, for all $v\in V(S)$, $Y_v=X_v\cap Y$ and for all $e\in E(S)$, $Y_e=X_e\cap Y$ are the vertex spaces and edge spaces of $Y$ and the maps $f_{e,v}:Y_e\map Y_v$, wherever applies, are the restrictions of the corresponding maps $f_{e,v}: X_e\map X_v$.)

+If, in addition, there is a CT map for all the inclusions of vertex spaces and edge spaces $Y_v\map X_v$, $v\in V(S)$ and $Y_e\map X_e$, $e\in E(S)$ respectively then we will say that $Y$ is a {\bf subtree of hyperbolic subspaces with fiberwise CT maps}.
+Similarly if these inclusion maps are all $k$-qi embeddings for some fixed $k\geq 1$ then we will say that $Y$ is a {\bf subtree of hyperbolic subspaces with fiberwise qi embedding condition.} \end{defn}

-For the rest of this section and the next section we fix the following notation and convention for the spaces $X$ and $Y$. \begin{convention} \begin{enumerate} \item $Y\subset X$ are hyperbolic spaces where $Y$ has the induced length metric from $X$.
+For the rest of this section and the next section we fix the following notation and convention for the spaces $X$ and $Y$. \begin{convention} \begin{enumerate} \item $\pi:X\map T$ is a tree of hyperbolic metric spaces with parameters $\eta_0, \delta_0, L_0,\lm_0$ as defined in Definition \ref{tree-of-sps} (see Convention \ref{con-trees of metric spaces} $(5)$ for the constants and function $\eta_0$).